juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 ## Bindings

 A binding is an association of a type with a way on how to get an instance of that type.
-When a resource for an object is about to be injected, the binding defines how that instance is delivered.
-For example, loading an asset from Resources or from the file system, a new instance every injection, etc.
+When one of your objects is about to be injected with a resource, it should know how to actually get that resource in the first place.
+For example, loading from Resources or from the file system, or maybe a new instance each time injection takes place, etc. In other words, a binding states _how_ it will deliver the resource to your object.

-These predefined bindings are available to use already:
+The following predefined bindings are available to use already:

 * The `InstanceBinding` takes an instance upon creation and serves it with each injection.
 * The `GeneratorBinding` invokes a function each injection of which the result is injected into the target.